john-org/2-react-Intro/readme.md

 export default AddPirateForm;
 ```

-And test using the form interface.
+And test using the form button.

 Add [refs](https://facebook.github.io/react/docs/refs-and-the-dom.html) to the form to store references to the input: